google/zetasql/docs/one-pager.md

     or more `function_parameter`s.
 +   `TEMPORARY` or `TEMP`: Indicates that the function is temporary; that is it exists for the lifetime of the session.
-+   `function_parameter`: A parameter for the fuction.
++   `function_parameter`: A parameter for the function.
 A parameter includes a name and a data type.
 The value of `data_type` is a ZetaSQL [data type][data-types].
 +   `determinism_specifier`: Determines if the results of the function can be